-Figure 2.3 compares Acid Potential (AP) with Neutralization Potential (NP) from 2005 surface grid samples.
-Surface grid samples were taken from the Mill backslope in 2005, during and after material removal activities.
-The inactive sites were constructed prior to development of the classification protocol that KGCMC currently uses.
+Figure 2.3 compares Acid Potential (AP) with Neutralization Potential (NP) for 2002 and 2006 surface grid samples for Site E. The inactive sites were constructed prior to development of the classification protocol that KGCMC currently uses.
 At the time the inactive piles were constructed KGCMC did not classify or segregate its production rock.
 Symbols in Figure 2.3 represent actual laboratory data points.
 Lines indicating the currently utilized production rock classes are shown on Figure 2.3 for reference only.
 Figure 2.3 shows the distribution of potentially acid generating (upper left half of figure) and potentially acid neutralizing (lower right half of figure) samples.
-Six of the ten samples would be classified as Class 2 under the current classification procedure.
+Seven of the eleven Site E 2006 samples would be classified as Class 1 (acid neutralizing) under the current classification procedure.
 Regardless of pyrite content, almost all production rock at Greens Creek contains substantial carbonate (5 to 40%).
 This carbonate content indicates that there is a relatively long lag time to potential acid generation for the majority of the samples.